 This was a monumental rule change as players fleeing the island in search of a professional contract – something at least 30 footballers had done since the German adventure in Bonner – could now achieve their sporting goals in a legal manner.
 As such, 22-year-olds Maykel Reyes and Abel Martínez became the first Cubans to take advantage of that rule when they signed their historic professional contracts with Mexican top-flight club Cruz Azul in the 2016 winter transfer window.

 Many more are expected to follow in their footsteps, making the most of the chance to play abroad.
-Whether or not any players will choose to party like it was 1999 by signing up with Bonner Sport-Club – currently in the German fourth tier – remains to be seen.
+Whether or not any players will choose to party like it was 1999 by signing up with Bonner Sport-Club – currently in the German Regionalliga – remains to be seen.